rancher/docs/content/rancher/v2.x/en/installation/air-gap/populate-private-registry/_index.md

 These steps expect you to use a Windows 1903 Server workstation that has internet access, access to your private registry, and at least 50 GB of disk space.

+The workstation must have Docker 18.02+ in order to support manifests, which are required when provisioning Windows clusters.

 ### A. Find the required assets for your Rancher version

 1. Browse to our [releases page](https://github.com/rancher/rancher/releases) and find the Rancher v2.x.x release that you want to install.
 Don't download releases marked `rc` or `Pre-release`, as they are not stable for production environments.